edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:SupplyChain_ForecastTerms.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004300
-Comments: A set of terms and conditions by which a supply chain forecast has been or will be made.
+rdfs:comment | A set of terms and conditions by which a supply chain forecast has been or will be made. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: